The Human Voice as a Sensor-Based Electronic Live Instrument

 Spektrogramm des gesprochenen Wortes „eins“

-In earlier works, I had already translated images into sounds by sonifying them from left to right along a "scan line" with sine tone generators.
-The experience that every image can be interpreted as a spectrogram and set to music gave me the idea of creating specific sounds using hand-drawn spectrograms - I was most interested in human voices.
+In previous projects, I had already experimented with sonifying images by scanning them from left to right using sine tone generators.
+The realization that any image could be interpreted as a spectrogram and thus sonified led me to the idea of creating specific sounds using hand-drawn spectrograms - with a particular interest in human voices.

 „Ton auf Zeichnung“ in der Ausstellung „FINE SOUND – keine medienkunst“, das weiße Haus, Wien

-This act of drawing voices is intense and revealing, but as a process it is very laborious and slow.
-In the follow-up project "Sound Calligraphy", I realized the idea of drawing voices in real time in a live performance and simultaneously setting them to music - in other words, "speaking" through the drawing.
-As part of the PEEK project"Digital Synesthesia", I developed a calligraphic drawing system in which signs and spectrally coded sounds merge.
-By successively reducing the spectrograms of speech sounds, I found the most minimal form for each sound that still contains enough information to be recognized as a concrete speech sound when set to music, but which can also be drawn calligraphically with just a few strokes.
+This process of drawing voices is both intense and revelatory but also laborious and slow.
+In the follow-up project "Sound Calligraphy", I realized the idea of drawing voices in real-time during a live performance while simultaneously sonifying them - in other words, to “speak” through drawing.
+As part of the PEEK project "Digital Synesthesia", I developed a calligraphic drawing system in which signs and spectrally encoded sounds merge.
+By progressively reducing the complexity of speech spectrograms, I arrived at a minimal yet sufficient representation for each speech sound—simple enough to be drawn in a few strokes while still retaining enough spectral information to be recognized when sonified.

 Klangkalligrafie des gesprochenen Wortes „eins“

-In the performance, I draw the voice calligraphies on paper while they are filmed live by a camera and set to music in a loop.
-In this way, a text is created successively - word by word - that allows the hand-painted voice to speak about its own - disembodied - presence and identity.
+During the performance, I draw these vocal calligraphies on paper, which are filmed live and sonified in a loop.
+In this way, a text gradually unfolds, word by word, allowing the hand-drawn voice to “speak” about its own disembodied presence and identity.

 Klangkalligrafie: Performance in der Ausstellung DIGITAL SYNESTHESIA, Angewandte Innovation Lab Wien

-This artificially generated speaking voice is barely comprehensible at first, but with each additional stroke it becomes easier to perceive fragments of speech in what you hear.
+Initially, this artificially generated voice is barely comprehensible, but with each additional stroke, fragments of speech become perceptible.

 Video URL